 NOTE: The transfer case NEUTRAL position is selected by depressing the recessed button located on the lower left hand corner of the 4WD Control Switch.
 The transfer case NEUTRAL position is to be used for recreational towing only.
-See the Recreational Towing section for specific procedures on shifting into and out of NEUTRAL.
+Refer to "Recreational Towing" in this section for specific procedures on shifting into and out of NEUTRAL.